Sacrament of Matrimony

 - If the date is available, a temporary hold will be placed for that date and time.

-- The wedding date cannot be confirmed until the couple has completed the Wedding Information Form (Click here: weddingregistrationform and the completed form has been reviewed and approved by the pastor.
+- The wedding date cannot be confirmed until the couple has completed the Wedding Information Form by calling the parish office and approved by the pastor.

 For all wedding guidelines, please click here: Wedding Guidelines.
 PLEASE NOTE: Wedding Guidelines have been updated as of December 2019.
 Please read over them carefully–changes are in bold print.